Alzheimer’s disease diagnosed in a 19-year-old patient is the earliest known case

 The vast majority of the 850,000 people with Alzheimer’s in France are over 65, but among those diagnosed, there is a minority of young or even very young patients.
 According France Alzheimer, approximately 33,000 people have developed Alzheimer’s disease and other related dementias before the age of 65.
 Only 5,000 of them were diagnosed before the age of 60.

 So the case of this young 19-year-old Chinese is exceptional!
-If his diagnosis of Alzheimer’s is confirmed, he could be the youngest patient to have declared this neurodegenerative disease according to neurologists from Xuanwu University Hospital, Beijing, who cared for him.
+If his diagnosis of Alzheimer’s is confirmed, he might be the youngest patient to have declared this neurodegenerative disease according to neurologists from Xuanwu University Hospital, Beijing, who cared for him.

 Signs of Alzheimer’s in a 19-year-old man